amethon/www/_reflections/journal2.md

 Dear Journal,

-This morning, we set out on our journey with much excitement and anticipation.
-As the ship glided through the waves, I could not help but feel a sense of freedom and possibility.
+The day began early, as I made my way from my hotel to the boat, my heart beating with excitement and nerves.
+Upon arriving at the vessel, I was greeted by the captain and the rest of the crew, all of whom seemed eager to set sail.
 The day passed quickly as we became acquainted with one another and discussed our plans for the voyage.

 I had the pleasure of speaking with Dr. Maria Hernandez, a scientist on board, about our research objectives and the mysteries we hope to uncover in the depths of the ocean.
 Her extensive knowledge and passion for the marine environment left a lasting impression on me, and I eagerly await the opportunity to contribute to our research efforts.